-At 31 December 2016, Save the Children Australia's current liabilities exceed its current assets by \$2.504m.
-The consolidated entity has a shortfall of revenue over expenditure for the year of \$3.465m and has also experienced negative cashflows from operating activities for the year.
-The 2016 results were impacted by a significant reduction in International Programs income coupled with investments in fundraising, commercial activities and internal projects that will have a positive impact in future years.
+At 31 December 2017, Save the Children Australia's current liabilities exceed its current assets by \$4.6m.
+The consolidated entity has a shortfall of revenue over expenditure for the year of \$1.684m.
+The 2017 results were impacted by a significant reduction in International Programs income coupled with investments in fundraising, commercial activities and internal projects that will have a positive impact in future years.

+The 2017 result, although a deficit, represents a significant improvement from 2016 of \$1,781k.
 After reviewing cash flow projections and other available current information, the directors believe there are reasonable grounds that the consolidated entity will be able to pay its debts as and when they fall due, and that the preparation of the financial statements on a going concern basis is appropriate.